Patient education: Wolff-Parkinson-White syndrome (Beyond the Basics)

 Causes of tachycardia — The presence of an accessory pathway alone does not explain tachycardia, since the sinus node rate generally ranges from 60 to 100 beats per minute.
 There are two mechanisms of tachycardia in the WPW syndrome:

-Atrioventricular reentrant tachycardia — The second mechanism is called atrioventricular reentrant tachycardia (AVRT).
+Atrioventricular reentrant tachycardia — The most common mechanism of tachycardia in patients with WPW is called atrioventricular reentrant tachycardia (AVRT).
 In this tachycardia, an electrical impulse travels down one pathway (either through the AV node or the accessory pathway) and then back up the other, creating a repeating loop.
 This circular or "reentrant" electrical activity sends impulses to the ventricles at an abnormally high rate, causing the heart to beat from 140 to 250 times per minute.

 As mentioned earlier, patients can have the WPW pathway (WPW pattern) but never experience tachycardia or any other symptoms.
 If symptoms do occur (WPW syndrome), they are related to the development of an abnormal heart rhythm and a rapid heart rate.